tenebrislab/LW_Documentation/docs/source/1_using/index.rst

 View a scale model of your project.
 Teleport to any location on the map.
 Simply point and aim the controller at the desired location while holding down on the touchpad button.
 The teleport indicator will appear now release the button to teleport to that location.

+When in Mini Model you can squeeze both grip buttons and move both controllers apart to zoom in or move them together to zoom out.
+You can also rotate the model like this.

+Use one grip and controller to move the model.

 Time Tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^